 1. The Market Seller ceased submitting the non-compliant offer either prior to, or upon notification from PJM, or the Market Seller reports such error to PJM after ceasing submission of the non-compliant cost-based offer then the penalty calculation will use the average hourly MWh and LMP for each hour of the day across the non-compliant period, as shown in the equation below.
-For the purposes of this equation, the non-compliant period is defined as the first hour for which the non-compliant was first submitted through the earlier of: a) the last hour for which the non-compliant offer was submitted; or b) notification of the non-compliant offer from PJM.
+For the purposes of this equation, the non-compliant period is defined as the first hour for which the non-compliant offer was first submitted through the earlier of: a) the last hour for which the non-compliant offer was submitted (inclusive of all hours, even where the offer was correct, in between the same non-compliant offer); or b) notification of the non-compliant offer from PJM.

-$$Non-Escalating\ Penalty = \sum{h=1}^{24} \left( \left(\frac{1}{20}\right) \times LMPh \times MWh \times E \times I \right) across\ all\ hours$$ where:
+Non-Escalating Penalty = $$\sum{h=1}^{24} \left(\left(\frac{1}{20} \right) \times LMP_h \times MW_h \times E \times I \right)$$ where: